wadhwashivam/Loan-Calculator/README.md

 # Loan Calculator

 This simple web application provides a user-friendly interface to calculate loan-related information such as EMI (Equated Monthly Installment), total loan amount, and total interest.
-The application is built using HTML, CSS, and JavaScript.

 ## Technologies Used